 Private, In-Person and Online Tutoring with Top-Ranked Tutors

-The FSA is the Florida Standards Assessment taken annually by students in grades 3-10 in the state of Florida with the purpose of measuring a student’s achievement of Florida’s education standards.
-There are three main examinations: English Language Arts (ELA) Reading, ELA Writing, and Mathematics.
-Students in grades 5 and 8 will also take the Statewide Science Assessment.
-Table 1 below shows what exams each grade level will take and how the exams are administered.
+The Florida Standards Assessment (FSA) is a test that assesses the progress of the students in the state of Florida concerning the state-set curriculum criteria, which evaluates the students based on high-order thinking skills.
+There are three main examinations under FSA: English Language Arts (ELA) Reading, ELA Writing, and Mathematics.
+Students in grades 5 and 8 additionally have to take the Statewide Science Assessment.

 The scores from these assessments are used in various ways.
-On a large scale, each school is given a grade from A-F based on how their students perform as a whole.
-This grade does not follow the students and is not used to evaluate them, but it does indirectly impact students due to its tole in determining funding and accounting for up to half of a teacher’s professional evaluation.
-Individually, the scores a student obtains are used to determine if they are at, above, or below grade level in a given subject.
-This will tell teachers if they need to give a student extra help in a certain area and play a role in applying to gifted programs like IB, AP, or AICE.
-Unfortunately, Florida law requires for grade 3 only that students pass their ELA Reading, or they will be retained and unable to progress to grade 4 until the following year.
+Every school is given a grade from A-F based on how their students perform as a whole.
+This grade does not follow the students and is not used to evaluate them.
+However, it indirectly impacts students due to its role in determining funding and accounting for up to half of a teacher’s professional evaluation.
+Additionally, these assessment results can also be used to assess individual student’s performance in terms of both graduation readiness as well as school-based objectives, such as what applicants should be aware of at specific grade levels.
+This will tell teachers if they require to provide extra support to a student in a specific area and play a role in applying to gifted programs like IB, AP, or AICE.

 FSA Test Prep